 - a.
-The committee may find the allegations are without sufficient basis to take action and dismiss the complaint.

-- b.
-The committee may find the allegations are substantiated and mandate a course of remedial actions, with appropriate benchmarks and follow-up subject to regular oversight by the Board of Ministry and annual review, including but not limited to:

-- 1) Program of continuing education;

-- 2) Sabbatical leave;

-- 3) Personal counseling or therapy;

-- 4) Program of career evaluation;

-- 5) Peer support and supervision;

-- c.
-The committee may find the allegations are substantiated and recommend an involuntary status change, such as surrender of credentials, administrative location, involuntary leave of absence, or involuntary retirement.

-Outcomes a or b shall be determined by majority vote of the committee and reported to the Board of Ministry.
-Outcome c shall require a three-quarters vote of the committee and the ratification by a majority of the Board of Ministry, as well as a majority of the clergy session.

-- 3. Administrative Review.
-The administrative review committee shall review the report of the Investigative Response and the entire process used by the Board of Ministry in the Investigative Response to determine whether it followed the requirements of JPP 2.2, and fair process (¶ 804).
+The committee may find the allegations are without sufficient basis to take action and dismiss the complaint. - b.
+The committee may find the allegations are substantiated and mandate a course of remedial actions, with appropriate benchmarks and follow-up subject to regular oversight by the board of ministry and annual review, including but not limited to: - 1) Program of continuing education; - 2) Sabbatical leave; - 3) Personal counseling or therapy; - 4) Program of career evaluation; - 5) Peer support and supervision; - c.
+The committee may find the allegations are substantiated and recommend an involuntary status change, such as surrender of credentials, administrative location, involuntary leave of absence, or involuntary retirement. - d.
+Outcomes a or b shall be determined by majority vote of the committee and reported to the board of ministry.
+Outcome c shall require a three-quarters vote of the committee and the ratification by a majority of the board of ministry, as well as a majority of the clergy session. - 3.
+Administrative Review.
+The administrative review committee shall review the report of the investigative response and the entire process used by the board of ministry in the investigative response to determine whether it followed the requirements of JPP 2.2, and fair process (¶ 905).
 It shall have no authority to review the facts of the case or decide on its merits.
-The committee shall issue a report on the process and its compliance with the Transitional Book of Doctrines and Discipline, which report shall be given to the respondent, the complainant, the bishop and cabinet, and to the Board of Ministry and clergy session prior to any action by those bodies on the investigative response.
+The committee shall issue a report on the process and its compliance with the Book of Doctrines and Discipline, which report shall be given to the respondent, the complainant, the conference superintendent, and cabinet, and to the board of ministry and clergy session prior to any action by those bodies on the investigative response.
 Prior to its report, if the committee determines that any error has occurred, it may recommend to the appropriate person or body that action be taken promptly to remedy the error or decide the error is harmless.
-Whether remedial action is taken shall factor into the response by the Board of Ministry and clergy session.
+Whether remedial action is taken shall factor into the response by the board of ministry and clergy session.
 The administrative review committee shall complete its report within thirty (30) days of receiving the matter. - 4.
 Appeal.
-The respondent and complainant both have the right of appeal of the decision by the investigative response of the Board of Ministry.
-The appeal shall go first to the full Board of Ministry (with no members of the investigative committee voting as part of the full Board action) and then may be appealed to the clergy session.
+The respondent and complainant both have the right of appeal of the decision by the investigative response of the board of ministry.
+The appeal shall go first to the full board of ministry (with no members of the investigative committee voting as part of the full board action) and then may be appealed to the clergy session.
 Both bodies shall have access to the full report of the investigative response, and additional evidence, testimony, and statements may be presented by both sides during the appeal.
-The decision of the Board of Ministry is final unless notice of appeal is filed with the bishop, with a copy to other parties to the administrative complaint within 30 days of the release of the decision.
+The decision of the board of ministry is final unless notice of appeal is filed with the bishop, with a copy to other parties to the administrative complaint within 30 days of the release of the decision.
 The decision of the clergy session is final, with no further appeal.